mallgroup/mpapi-client-php/docs/CATEGORIES.md

 ```

 #### Search category by prefix
-Search categories by title prefix
+Search categories by title prefix:
 ```
 ...
 $response = $categories->get()->categoriesByPrefix('Categ');
 ...
 ```

-The response contains array of found categories:
+The response contains an array of found categories:
 ```
  [
    [